Mayank6263/task-management-system/README.md

 			05/11/25

+	Paperclip gem
+	sso(single-sign on) auth overview
+	handled hash_key error which result in env file issue . created a table via console(raw sql queries) over already present migration which are not present in schema

 	installed mysql.
 	maintained sheet daily status sheet of cleint. installed all setup related platforms like for elastic search java is used .